 Munro definition: a mountain in Scotland with a height over 3,000 feet (914.4 m) and there are 282 all there for the taking.
 A person who completes/conquers a munro is known to have ‘bagged’ it and there are people who have completed bagging the full set (and some more than once!).
-My first Munro was nearly ten years ago and I aimed high with Ben Nevis (1,345 metres above sea level) on a beautiful weekday in May.
+My first Munro was ten years ago and I aimed high with Ben Nevis (1,345 metres above sea level) on a beautiful weekday in May.
 With snow on the top, blue skies with fluffy clouds and a killer view, reaching the top was magical and as perfect as it could be.
-Fast forward nearly ten years and this week the Dude and I stepped out to make Ben Chonzie in Perthshire my second Munro.
+Fast forward nearly ten years and this week Dude and I stepped out to make Ben Chonzie in Perthshire my second Munro.
 Making the most of a good weather day in November we gathered our kit and set out for the hills.
 This post is an honest account of my experience Munro bagging and why it’s not for me.

 Get a move on

 At this time of year daylight hours are limited and so we were up early with our bags packed for all eventualities.
-Our route was to start at the Loch Turret carpark and according to the book “is more scenic and has 150m less ascent,” sounds good to me.
+Our route was to start at the Loch Turret carpark and according to the book “is more scenic and has 150m less ascent.”
+Sounds good to me.

-The Dude is very good at looking after me whilst we are out walking but there is no getting away from the fact he is fitter than me and walks quicker than me.
+Dude is very good at looking after me whilst we are out walking but there is no getting away from the fact he is fitter and walks quicker than me.
 This means I spend most of the day walking on my own.
 I don’t get left behind and we are always in sight of each other but I don’t find it much fun walking on my own.

 There is no getting away from the fact I am a tad heftier than I was ten years ago but I would still like to think I am relatively fit.
-Of course, clambering up a Munro is going to put that theory to the test and it’s a good reminder that I am overweight forty something.
+Of course, clambering up a Munro is going to put that theory to the test and it’s a good reminder that I am an overweight forty something.